Discover what you are naturally good at

 Hard skills for entrepreneurs

-Entrepreneurs need a diverse range of hard skills to successfully start and grow their businesses.
-Here are the top five essential hard skills for entrepreneurs:
+Entrepreneurs need a diverse range of hard skills to successfully analyze needs, identify gaps in the market, and start and grow their businesses [8].
+Here are five essential hard skills for entrepreneurs:

 Leadership